brianmwadime/smutchings.github.io/_posts/2013-12-11-for-the-next.markdown

 layout: post
 title: For The Next
 date: '2013-12-11 12:00:00'
+description: My goal for 2014 is well and truly cemented.
+I've started using it in my thinking already.
+meta-description: My goal for 2014 is well and truly cemented.
+I've started using it in my thinking already.
 ---

 For the last couple of years, I've tried to thinkg of a theme/goal for the year ahead.
 Something to live by, in the hope that over time I can make myself a better person.